combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 )
 ```

 `OpenAIChatCompletionModelMock` is a mock version of `OpenAIChatCompletionModel`.
-It returns message based on `mock_provider`.
+It returns a message based on `mock_provider`.

 We use `StaticMockProvider` for `mock_provider`.
-It returns static message regardless of the input.
+It returns a static message regardless of the input.

 As our agent is calling LLM only once, we are fine with this.

-We don't actually use user_interaction_provider in this example, but for the sake of completeness, we have defined it.
+We don't actually use `user_interaction_provider` in this example, but for the sake of completeness, we have defined it.

-`OneTurnConversationUserInteractionTextMockProvider` returns static message based on the last message.
+`OneTurnConversationUserInteractionTextMockProvider` returns a static message based on the last message.

-If last message before asking user input is `Hello`, it returns `Hi` as user input, based on `conversation_table`.
+If the last message before asking for user input is `Hello`, it returns `Hi` as user input, based on `conversation_table`.

 We have other mocking methods, see [prompttrail.mock] for more details.

 You can see a more complicated mocking example in [examples/agent/fermi_problem.py].
 ## `agent.hook`

 Hooks are used to enhance the template.

-Let's see excerpt from [examples/agent/fermi_problem.py]:
+Let's see an excerpt from [examples/agent/fermi_problem.py]:

 ```python
 GenerateTemplate(